Verification: d74e5bf16d135a91

 Introduction

-Directed by Vivek Daschaudhary, Toaster is a dark comedy-drama that turns an everyday household object into the center of chaos.
+Directed by Vivek Daschaudhary, Toaster is a dark comedy-drama that transforms an everyday household object into the center of chaos.
 Produced by Patralekhaa Paul and Rajkummar Rao, the film blends absurd humor with psychological tension.
 With a strong ensemble cast, Toaster attempts to deliver something unconventional in the OTT space.

 Screenplay & Script Sense

 Written by Akshat Ghildial, Anagh Mukherjee, and Parveez Shaikh, the screenplay stands out for its unique premise.
 The script builds intrigue around a bizarre concept, but the narrative gradually becomes chaotic.
 While the dark humor lands well initially, the writing loses cohesion in the latter half.
+The dialogue is witty, yet it occasionally falters in maintaining clarity.

 Direction